Learn more | Solo 401(k)

-Solo 401(k) plan (also known as an individual 401(k) Plan or self-directed 401(k) Plan) is a retirement plan few of us are familiar with.
-So what exactly is it?
+A Solo 401(k) plan (also known as an individual 401(k) Plan or self-directed 401(k) Plan) is a retirement plan few of us are familiar with.

 A solo 401(k) plan, or Individual 401(k) Plan, helps people who are self-employed.
 Additionally, if you’re an individual who generates a portion of your total income through self-employment activities, you, too, can benefit.
 Finally, small business owners with no full-time employees (except themselves or a spouse) can take advantage of a Solo 401(k) plan.